Apocryphon of John: Summary of the text and its cosmology

 Eventually, one of the Aeons, Sophia "of the Epinoia", disrupts the harmony of these processes by engaging in creative activity without the participation or consent of the Spirit of the Monad and without the aid of a male consort.
-The creative power of her thought produces an entity named Yaltabaoth, who is the first of a series of incomplete, demonic entities called the Archons.
-Yaltabaoth, whose character is malevolent and arrogant, also has a grotesque form.
+The creative power of her thought produces an entity named Yaldabaoth, who is the first of a series of incomplete, demonic entities called the Archons.
+Yaldabaoth, whose character is malevolent and arrogant, also has a grotesque form.
 His head is that of a lion while he possesses a serpentine body.
 Recognizing the deformed, imperfect nature of her offspring, Sophia attempts to conceal it somewhere where the other Aeons will not discover it.
-The act of hiding Yaltabaoth also has the result that Yaltabaoth himself remains ignorant of the upper world and the other Aeons.
+The act of hiding Yaldabaoth also has the result that Yaldabaoth himself remains ignorant of the upper world and the other Aeons.

-Despite the fact that Yaltabaoth possesses only a single parent and was created without the consent of the Spirit of the Monad, he is powerful enough to mimic the creative processes of the superior Aeons.
+Despite the fact that Yaldabaoth possesses only a single parent and was created without the consent of the Spirit of the Monad, he is powerful enough to mimic the creative processes of the superior Aeons.
 He creates a whole host of other Archons, each of whom share his own basically deficient character, and creates a world for them to inhabit.
 This world is fundamentally inferior to the world above.
 It is fashioned out of darkness, but animated by light stolen from Sophia.
 The result is a world that is neither "light nor dark" but is instead "dim".
-In his arrogance and ignorance, Yaltabaoth declares himself the sole and jealous God of this realm.
+In his arrogance and ignorance, Yaldabaoth declares himself the sole and jealous God of this realm.

-Recognizing the imperfection of Yaltabaoth and his counterfeit world, Sophia repents.
+Recognizing the imperfection of Yaldabaoth and his counterfeit world, Sophia repents.
 In forgiveness of her error, the Spirit of the Monad assists the other Aeons and powers in an attempt to redeem Sophia and her bastard creation.
-During this process Yaltabaoth and his Archons hear the voice of the Monad's Spirit.
+During this process Yaldabaoth and his Archons hear the voice of the Monad's Spirit.
 While they are terrified by the voice, its echo leaves a trace of an image of the Spirit on the "waters" that form the roof of their realm.
 Hoping to harness this power for themselves, they attempt to create a copy of this image.
 The end result of this process is the first human man, Adam.